OneMainF/time-range-exporter/README.md

 port: 8080
 prefix: "time_range_"
 metrics:
- - name: callcenter
+ - name: callcenter_open
-   match: any
    help: help text here
-   conditions: "hour > 9 and hour < 21"
+   value: "hour > 9 and hour < 21"
    labels:
      label: value
- - name: intranet
-   match: all
-   help: help text here
-   conditions:
-     - "hour > 7 and hour < 13 and dayOfWeek<6"
-     - "dayOfWeek < 6"
- - name: some_other_metric
+ - name: year_of_century
-   match: none
-   help: help text here
-   conditions: hour > 6
+   help: Year of the current century
+   value: "now.getYearOfCentury()"
 ```

 Name     | Description
 ---------|------------
 port | Port to listen on.
-Command line argument will override
+Command line argument will override.
+Defaults to `8080`
 prefix | Prefix name for metrics.
 Defaults to `time_range_`
 metrics | A list of metrics to export.
 If the same name is specified for multiple metrics, labels will be merged, and the first set of help will be used
 name | Name for metric.
 Prefix will be prepended
 help | Help text for metric.
 Defaults to empty
-match | How to handle condition matching. `all` - all conditions must match, `any` - any condition must match, `none` - all conditions must NOT match.
-Defaults to `all`
-conditions | Either a single or list of conditions.
-JinJava will be used to evaluate.
+value | Value to use for the metric.
+If true is returned, value will be set to 1.
+If false is returned, value will be set to 0.
+If a valid number is returned, value will be set to that number.
 labels | Labels to set for metric

 ## Authors